 Students have numerous opportunities to engage in research and writing under faculty supervision.
 These include writing in connection with seminar courses, writing in a clinical program, and individual research and writing under faculty supervision.
 The faculty encourages students to publish their written work in law journals and other periodicals and to make this work available to other scholars.
 Prizes are awarded for outstanding scholarly writing (see Prizes, in the chapter Alumni and Endowment Funds).

-About half of Yale’s live-client clinics operate within a single law firm, the Jerome N. Frank Legal Services Organization (LSO).
-These clinics include: (1) Sol and Lillian Goldman Family Advocacy for Children and Youth Clinic, representing family members in juvenile court cases; (2) Samuel Jacobs Criminal Justice Clinic, representing criminal defendants in state and federal proceedings; (3) Educational Opportunity and Juvenile Justice Clinic, providing educational advocacy for youth facing delinquency charges, and representing students in school expulsion hearings; (4) Immigration Legal Services, representing individuals seeking political asylum in the United States; (5) Landlord-Tenant, representing indigent tenants in eviction proceedings; (6) Legislative Advocacy, representing clients seeking assistance in researching and drafting Connecticut legislation; (7) Ludwig Center for Community and Economic Development, providing legal services and other professional consultation services to community groups involved in affordable housing, banking, and economic development efforts; (8) Mortgage Foreclosure, representing persons in foreclosure proceedings; (9) Transnational Development Clinic, representing organizations in a range of litigation and nonlitigation projects that promote community-centered international development, with an emphasis on global poverty; (10) Veterans Legal Services Clinic, representing Connecticut veterans and their organizations in disability benefits, discharge upgrade, and civil rights matters, as well as legislative and regulatory advocacy projects; and (11) Worker and Immigrant Rights Advocacy Clinic, representing immigrants and low-wage workers and their organizations in labor, immigration, civil rights, and other areas.
-New LSO clinics to be offered by visiting faculty include the Juvenile Justice Clinic and the Challenging Mass Incarceration Clinic.
+A number of Yale’s live-client clinics operate within a single law firm, the Jerome N. Frank Legal Services Organization (LSO).
+These clinics include: (1) Sol and Lillian Goldman Family Advocacy for Children and Youth Clinic, representing family members in juvenile court cases; (2) Challenging Mass Incarceration Clinic, representing clients in federal sentencing proceedings and Connecticut state post-conviction cases; (3) Samuel Jacobs Criminal Justice Clinic, representing criminal defendants in state and federal proceedings; (4) Housing Clinic, representing clients in mortgage foreclosures, landlord-tenant, and fair housing cases; (5) Immigration Legal Services, representing individuals seeking political asylum in the United States; (6) Legislative Advocacy, representing clients seeking assistance in researching and drafting Connecticut legislation; (7) Ludwig Center for Community and Economic Development, providing legal services and other professional consultation services to community groups involved in affordable housing, banking, and economic development efforts; (8) Advanced Sentencing Clinic, handling cases involving Connecticut and federal sentencing law, policy, and practice; (9) Veterans Legal Services Clinic, representing Connecticut veterans and their organizations in disability benefits, discharge upgrade, and civil rights matters, as well as legislative and regulatory advocacy projects; and (10) Worker and Immigrant Rights Advocacy Clinic, representing immigrants and low-wage workers and their organizations in labor, immigration, civil rights, and other areas.

 All LSO clinics involve close collaboration among new students, experienced students, and supervising clinical faculty.
 LSO also devotes special attention to issues of professional responsibility and client-centered lawyering.
 Cases brought by LSO and its legislative, regulatory, and transactional efforts have helped make new law protecting the rights of clients in the various projects and have secured concrete benefits for individuals, families, and communities around the state.

 In addition to the LSO clinics, Yale Law School offers other clinics, projects, and experiential learning opportunities.
-These include (1) Appellate Litigation Project, representing pro se clients before the U.S. Court of Appeals for the Second Circuit; (2) Capital Punishment Clinic, representing people facing the death penalty; (3) Education Adequacy Project, representing clients in long-running class-action litigation to improve the quality of educational opportunities for children; (4) Environmental Protection Clinic: Policy and Advocacy, addressing environmental law and policy problems for client organizations; (5) Environmental Protection Clinic: Environmental Justice and Practice at the Intersection of Civil Rights and the Environment, in which students work on cases and advocacy projects to improve environmental quality and public health in communities of color and low-income communities; (6) Ethics Bureau at Yale, advising lawyers on professional responsibility issues; (7) Financial Markets Clinic, formulating policy statements on proposed regulation; (8) Global Health and Justice Practicum, working on topics at the intersection of public health, rights, and justice; (9) International Refugee Assistance Project, providing legal representation to refugees; (10) Legal Assistance: Reentry Clinic, providing civil representation to people with criminal convictions to help them reenter society; (11) Legal Assistance: Immigration Rights Clinic, representing immigrants and their organizations in Connecticut before administrative agencies and in the legislature; (12) Lowenstein International Human Rights Clinic, providing practical experience in human rights work; (13) Media Freedom and Information Access Clinic, focusing on issues of government transparency and freedom of expression; (14) Prosecution Externship, assisting state and federal prosecutors before and after trial; (15) San Francisco Affirmative Litigation Project, researching and litigating public interest lawsuits with lawyers in the Office of the San Francisco City Attorney; and (16) Supreme Court Advocacy Clinic, representing clients pro bono before the U.S. Supreme Court.
-This year visiting faculty will also offer an Open Government and Open Data Governance Innovation Clinic.
+These include (1) Appellate Litigation Project, representing pro se clients before the U.S. Court of Appeals for the Second Circuit; (2) Arbitration Project, resolving consumer protection cases as arbitrators and hearing officers for oral hearings; (3) Capital Punishment Clinic, representing people facing the death penalty; (4) Education Adequacy Project, representing clients in long-running class-action litigation to improve the quality of educational opportunities for children; (5) Environmental Protection Clinic: Environmental Justice and Practice at the Intersection of Civil Rights and the Environment, involving cases and projects to improve environmental quality and public health in communities of color and low-income communities; (6) Environmental Protection Clinic: Policy and Advocacy, addressing environmental law and policy problems for client organizations; (7) Ethics Bureau at Yale, advising lawyers on professional responsibility issues; (8) Financial Markets Clinic, formulating policy statements on proposed regulation; (9) Global Health and Justice Practicum, working on topics at the intersection of public health, rights, and justice; (10) International Refugee Assistance Project, providing legal representation to refugees; (11) Legal Assistance: Domestic Violence Clinic, representing survivors of domestic violence in both civil and criminal matters; (12) Legal Assistance: Immigration Rights Clinic, representing immigrants and their organizations in Connecticut before administrative agencies and in the legislature; (13) Legal Assistance: Reentry Clinic, providing civil representation to people with criminal convictions to help them reenter society; (14) Lowenstein International Human Rights Clinic, providing practical experience in human rights work; (15) Media Freedom and Information Access Clinic, focusing on issues of government transparency and freedom of expression; (16) Prosecution Externship, assisting state and federal prosecutors before and after trial; (17) Reproductive Rights and Justice Project, representing reproductive health care providers and/or patients in cases being handled by attorneys at national organizations; (18) Rule of Law Clinic, focusing on issues of national security law, antidiscrimination, and climate change; (19) San Francisco Affirmative Litigation Project, researching and litigating public interest lawsuits with lawyers in the Office of the San Francisco City Attorney; (20) Supreme Court Advocacy Clinic, representing clients pro bono before the U.S. Supreme Court; and (21) Temporary Restraining Order Project, assisting individuals seeking temporary restraining orders (TROs).